 I've not read all these but as I've leafed through them, I find many interesting Bible studies and connections-making, and theological discussions bringing in a very broad range of authors from biblical studies, philosophy, science, and American religion of the early- and mid-century.
 Of course, I don't agree with everything, but in most cases he invites a thoughtful response with his ideas and wide reading.
 In one of the books, he assures readers that they can use and adapt his writing without attribution.
 I lack at least two books of his, The Bible and Science and Sermon Outlines on First Principles.
 But I think he probably wrote more than these.
 Learning about my cousin Cecil and his career is an ongoing project.

 Two of the books above, which I purchased online, were inscribed to Cecil’s cousin Nola.
 That sounds like a name I’ve seen in either the Crawford or Pilcher genealogies; I’ll look it up.

-Speaking of cousins, I’d love to know if Cecil still has family in the El Paso area.
-I traced the Crawford family history in the 1970s but I did not keep up with various branches.
-Now, my information is too out of date for me to make any “cold” contacts.
-I’m brainstorming how I might find some of his relatives, in a non-creepy way.
+Speaking of cousins, I’d love to know if Cecil still has family in Texas.
+I traced the Crawford family history in the 1970s but I did not keep up with all the

 I chuckle that I've become the same kind of person in our extended family as Cecil was during my grandparents' generation: a former parish pastor who teaches college and graduate classes, a writer of Bible-related books who sends them freely to friends and relatives, and who is talked about as such by relatives.
 I feel very grateful and honored!
 A cousin on Dad’s side laughed that her son read one of my books at his church study group and had asked her, “Don’t we have a cousin named Paul Stroble?”